yingweiwo

 Biological Half-Life

-Studies have demonstrated that the mean plasma half-life of montelukast varies from 2.7 to 5.5 hours when observed in healthy young adults.
+Studies have shown that the mean plasma half-life of montelukast in healthy young adults is 2.7 to 5.5 hours.

-The mean plasma elimination half-life of montelukast in adults 19-48 years of age is 2.7-5.5 hours, and plasma clearance averages 45 mL/minute.
-A plasma elimination half-life of 3.4-4.2 hours has been reported in children 6-14 years of age.
-Limited data indicate that the plasma elimination half-life of montelukast is prolonged slightly in geriatric adults and in patients with mild to moderate hepatic impairment, although dosage adjustment is not required.
-A plasma elimination half-life of 6.6 or 7.4 hours has been reported in geriatric adults 65-73 years of age or patients with mild to moderate hepatic impairment, respectively.
+The mean plasma elimination half-life of montelukast in adults aged 19–48 years is 2.7–5.5 hours, with a mean plasma clearance of 45 mL/min.
+The plasma elimination half-life in children aged 6–14 years is 3.4–4.2 hours.
+Limited data suggest that the plasma elimination half-life of montelukast is slightly prolonged in older adults and patients with mild to moderate hepatic impairment, but no dose adjustment is required.
+The plasma elimination half-lives in older adults aged 65–73 years and patients with mild to moderate hepatic impairment have been reported to be 6.6 hours and 7.4 hours, respectively.

 Toxicity/Toxicokinetics